• Menu

 • the temple

-• Storage House which its saddle-shaped roof
+• Storage House, with its saddle-shaped roof

 • Gate/tower